VY-L/AdvancedTracking/README.md

 - Usages, How It works in README.md
 - Variable update mechanisms
 - add type for Area, BlockType
+- config command prefix
+- attention is all you need (partial things)
+- search for objects

 ## Data schemes
 ### tracker structure